NethServer/ns8-porthos/README.md

     runagent -m porthos1 systemctl --user start snapshot

+Each snapshot contains a copy of NS8 Distfeed data fetched from GitHub and an exact copy of Rocky Linux BaseOS and AppStream DNF repositories.
+To save disk space and performance, it is recommended to store the snapshots on a filesystem or block device that provides data deduplication.

 ### `sync-head`

-To synchronize the copy of NS8 repodata with its upstream manually run:
+To synchronize the copy of NS8 repodata with its GitHub upstream manually
+run:

     runagent -m porthos1 sync-head